Brain fog and the menopause

 HRT aka Hormone Replacement Therapy

-Given that a LOT and we mean a lot of the negative symptoms of the menopause are caused by dips in hormones, ‘hormone replacement therapy’ or HRT as it is known, can be a great treatment option to help mitigate the menopause’s difficult symptoms.
-Your GP may offer you HRT if you’re experiencing any of the following symptoms including: night sweats, hot flushes, mood swings and reduced sex drive.5 It essentially works by replacing the hormones you’re losing as part of the menopause.
+Given that a LOT and we mean a lot of the negative symptoms of menopause are caused by dips in hormones, ‘hormone replacement therapy’ or HRT as it is known, can be a great treatment option to help mitigate menopause’s difficult symptoms.
+Your GP may offer you HRT if you’re experiencing any of the following symptoms including night sweats, hot flushes, mood swings and reduced sex drive.5 It essentially works by replacing the hormones you’re losing as part of menopause.

-HRT can be taken in different ways, with some women opting for stick-on patches, gels, tablets and even vaginal creams and pessaries.6 It combines oestrogen and progestogen (synthetic form of progesterone) known as combined HRT or, oestrogen only.
+HRT can be taken in different ways, with some women opting for stick-on patches, gels, tablets and even vaginal creams and pessaries.6 It combines oestrogen and progestogen (a synthetic form of progesterone) known as combined HRT or, oestrogen only.
 So, what’s right for you?
 Your GP will consider your medical history when choosing what HRT treatment is right for you, for example, they won’t recommend certain types of HRT if you have a family history of breast cancer or blood clots.7 There is also the option to take a small amount of testosterone as part of your treatment, this has been thought to boost mood and increase energy and libido levels.8

 Lifestyle – sleep, diet & exercise